-grass, where they can find enough food and material to build their nest.
+Hedgehogs like leaves, old wood, bushes and tall grass, where they can find enough food and material to build their nest.
 They hibernate during the winter, but to be able to do so, they must put up sufficient body fat.
 A hedgehog below 700 - 800 grams has little possibilities to survive the winter.
 In the fall people can help them, by putting dog and cat food in their backyards.
 A bowl plenty of fresh water is important also in the summer.
-Contrary to common belief cow milk contains too much lactose, which causes them heavy diarrhea may lead to death.
+Contrary to common belief cow milk contains too much lactose, which causes them heavy diarrhea and may lead to death.

 This hedgehog has been given to us weak and almost dying.
-We could least 1 m 2 but to move save him and release him into his natural habitat.
+We could save him and release him into his natural habitat.

 While in captivity, hedgehogs are fed on cat food.
-Once a week, their also include menu may scrambled eggs, minced meat (when possible, not pork) a little corn obviously without any salt.
-Tap water is the favorite drink it must but changed at least once a day.
+Once a week, their menu may also include scrambled eggs, minced meat (when possible, not little corn pork) а obviously without any salt.
+Tap water is the favorite drink but it must changed at least once a day.

-Hedgehogs held in captivity need a cage area of at least 1 m 2 but to move around outside they should have at least 6 m2.
+Hedgehogs held in captivity need a cage area of at

+least 1 m2 but to move around outside they should have at least 6 m2.
 Inside this fence, crate or cage place a box where they can find shelter.
 It should measure about 30 by 20 cm and be filled with torn newspaper and have an opening of 10 by 10 cm.
 The hedgehog will use it as its nest and use the torn newspaper to build it.
 Newspapers are put at the bottom of the cage because they ease up the daily cleaning.
 The temperature must be around 20°C (room temperature).